sohailshams/fitness-home/README.md

 **Chris Zielinski** who helped me to identify this issue.
 5. **Total was not counted** - I encountered with this issue of total not being counted when I add, delete or save line item.
 The reason found that was causing this problem was I did not include **default_app_config = 'checkout.apps.CheckoutConfig'** in **checkout/__init__.py**.
+6. **User Sign UP Error** - To avoid the line too long error in **settings.py** in **AUTH_PASSWORD_VALIDATORS** section I added a back slash (\) and moved the rest of the line to next page.
+It removed the line too long error but during user registration a new error occured.
+Later I found out the solution which is, instead of back slash I should use quotation makrks ('') to remove line too long error.
+7. **Exercise Plans** - The way **add_cart** function was written initially a user could add all the exercise plan in the shopping cart whereas a user need only one exercise plan.
+Thus I updated **add_cart** function and also contexts.py-**product_type == 'excercise_plans_dic'** section.
+Now user can add only on exercise plan in the shopping cart.
+8. **Disable Add to Cart Button** - Initially I did not had a function to disable the **Add to Cart** buttons in **Exercise Plans** page.
+I was just showing a toast message to the user if an exercise plan is already in the shopping cart and user try to add another exercise plan.
+But then **Stephen Seagrave** suggested that I should also disable the **Add to Cart** buttons, as it will enhance the user experience.
+Thus I added button disable function, now user will see a **info toast message** and the **Add to cart** buttons will be disabled if user clicks on **Add to Cart** button.

 ## Deployment